-The saying goes: "the only certainties in life are death and taxes"!
+As the saying goes, the only certainties in life are death and taxes.
 In our advising experience, an ‘almost’ certainty is that most people avoid talking about death.
-While they don’t mind talking about taxes, especially reducing them.
+Yet they don’t mind taking about taxes, especially reducing them.

 Yet this reluctance to discuss our eventual demise can lead to messy and costly estate outcomes, which can also lead to protracted legal disputes.

 - Expecting that your superannuation balance will be distributed according to your will